microsoft/pbiworkshops/DAX Studio In An Hour/README.md

 ROW ("Average Unit Price", AVERAGE ( 'Sales Order Lines'[Unit Price] ) )
 ```

-2. Enter the below expression to return the count of orders by CustomerID 841.
+**Description:** Enter the below expression to return the count of orders by CustomerID 841.

 ```
 EVALUATE